Sign up to our Newsletter

 Blanch Law Firm Scholarship

 The Blanch Law Firm Scholarship is open to all students.
-Applicants are assigned a topic in criminal justice that relates to State or Federal legal issues and will write an article from an outline given to them by the firm.
+Applicants are assigned a topic in criminal justice related to State or Federal legal issues and write an article from an outline provided by the firm.
 The successful applicant will receive a $5,000 cash award and publication credit.

 What Do You Need to Apply?

-This scholarship is open to all students, and you may submit multiple articles.
+This scholarship is open to all students; you may submit multiple articles.
 However, you may not write co-authored articles.

 Your article must be a minimum of 2,500 words.
 Numbers, abbreviations, prepositions, and articles all count as words.
 Include a footnote with links to all sources you use.

 Applications are accepted on a rolling deadline.
-You must submit your article no more than 14 days later from when you received the assignment.
+You must submit your article no more than 14 days after you receive the assignment.

 DDRB Lawyers Legal Scholarship

-The DDRB Lawyers Legal Scholarship is dedicated to helping students attending an accredited law school with their tuition costs.
-The scholarship is worth $1,500.
+The DDRB Lawyers Legal Scholarship, worth $1,500, is dedicated to helping students attending an accredited law school with their tuition costs.

 What Do You Need to Apply?

-Applicants must be admitted or have an acceptance letter from an accredited school to be considered.
-You must also have a minimum 3.5 cumulative GPA.
-Pass/fail grades are also accepted depending on the school.
+To be considered, applicants must be admitted or have an acceptance letter from an accredited school.
+You must also have a minimum cumulative GPA of 3.5.
+Pass/fail grades are also accepted, depending on the school.

 To apply, you must submit a complete application by the deadline.
 You must also write a 400-500 word essay on your legal career aspirations.
-Along with your essay, you need to submit your unofficial transcript and your resume.
+You need to submit your unofficial transcript and resume along with your essay.

 The Law Office of George J. Skuros Justice in Family Law Scholarship

-The Law Office of George J. Skuros Justice in Family Law Scholarship is awarded to a student who demonstrates a desire to make positive change in family law and policy.
-The award is worth $1,000.
+The Law Office of George J. Skuros Justice in Family Law Scholarship is worth $1,000 and is awarded to a student who demonstrates a desire to make positive changes in family law and policy.

 What Do You Need to Apply?